 The RP lead investigator is also responsible for managing disruption and releasing the scene.
-The CLEAR guidance will aid the decision making and policy process, see Highways England and others (2019) CLEAR: Keeping Traffic Moving.
-See also the Highways England and others (2020) Strategic Road Responders Agreement.
+The CLEAR guidance will aid the decision-making and policy process: see Highways England and others (2019) CLEAR: Keeping Traffic Moving.
+See also Highways England and others (2020) Strategic Road Responders Agreement.

 Key objectives for conducting scene examinations include:

 - identifying, securing and recording physical outcomes relating to the collision

 - obtaining information at the scene, which may not be available later